 Import/Export URL’s & PR – This allows you to import and export the URLs with their page rank.

 More List Tools – Features like randomising the list’s order are available in here.

 The next topic I will go onto explain is keywords in Scrapebox.

 Scrapebox has a few decent tools you can use for some keyword research.

 This tool allows you to enter a few keywords and the tool will look through the selected search engines and find keywords similar to the one’s you’ve entered.
-First you need to click on the scrape button just underneath the keyword section, then you’ll presented with a window that looks like this:
+First you need to click on the scrape button just underneath the keyword section, then you’ll be presented with a window that looks like this:

-If you click on the menu at the bottom left you can select the search engines that you want the scraper to take from.
+If you click on the menu at the bottom left you can select the search engines that you want the scraper to take it from.